Baltimore District Levee Safety Program

 If a levee system comprises one or more levee segments (if there are different levee sponsors for different parts of the levee) then the overall levee system rating is the lowest of the segment ratings.
 This rating for operations and maintenance is based on the levee inspection checklist, which includes 125 specific items dealing with operation and maintenance of levee embankments, floodwalls, interior drainage, pump stations, and channels.
 The overall segment and system ratings are used to determine if the levee is eligible for federal rehabilitation assistance through the Rehabilitation and Inspection Program (P.L.
 84-99).

 Levees remain eligible if they are operated and maintained to certain standards by their non-federal sponsors.
-The Corps now offers sponsors a process through the system-wide improvement framework (SWIF) to remain temporarily eligible for assistance, while they correct unacceptable deficiencies in their projects over time to transition them to meet Corps standards.
+USACE now offers sponsors a process through the system-wide improvement framework (SWIF) to remain temporarily eligible for assistance, while they correct unacceptable deficiencies in their projects over time to transition them to meet USACE standards.

 There are two main types of inspections:

 · Routine Inspection is a visual inspection to verify and rate levee system operations and maintenance.
-It is typically conducted each year for all levees in the Corps Levee Safety Program.
+It is typically conducted each year for all levees in the USACE Levee Safety Program.

 · Periodic Inspection is a comprehensive inspection conducted by a multidisciplinary team led by a professional engineer.
 USACE typically conducts this inspection every five years on the federally-authorized levees in the Levee Safety Program.
 Baltimore District conducted periodic inspections from 2009 to 2013 using district and contractor teams.